KaleungL/KaleungL.github.io/_pages/research.md

 Capital Injection: Live Long and Wither
 </b></p>
 <p style="font-size:14px;">
 <i>Abstract</i>: Does government bailout save banks in crisis?
-US banks who received capital injections from the Treasury's Capital Purchase Program had lower failure rate than non-recipients in the short run, but quickly caught up after the peak of the crisis.
+US banks who received capital injections from the Treasury's Capital Purchase Program had a lower failure rate than non-recipients in the short run, but quickly caught up after the peak of the crisis.
 Recipients also had a substantially higher chance of being acquired, possibly due to political pressures and management inefficiency, resulting in a higher overall exit rate.
 </p>
 </div>